Son, 15, charged with murder in death of Litchfield woman

 Mironovas’ death was ruled to be a homicide by the Maine medical examiner’s office following an autopsy.

 A request for comment from Assistant Attorney General Megan Elam was not immediately returned.
+Defense attorneys for the boys had not replied to email requests for comments by 6 p.m.
+Monday.

 The Maine Attorney General’s Office could seek to try the boys as adults.